yast/ycp-killer/README.md

 to be specified in the `include_wrappers` section in [module metadata](#module-metadata).

+You can recognize a non-standalone include file by compilation errors similar to this one:

+    /tmp/y2r20130530-20306-14322nv:770  [Parser] Undeclared identifier 'ChangeExistingSymbolsState'

+When the identifier is not declared in the include file itself, it means it is provided by some file the include file is included in.
+Little grepping around the module source usually reveals such a file, which can be then used as a wrapper.
+Note that sometimes includes are recursive, so you need to find a root of the whole chain.

 Compilation of each file can pass or fail with one of the following error:

   * **ERROR(y2r)** – the compilation failed when running `y2r`